-For each guiding principle, practical guidelines are proposed, together with possible recommended actions addressed to particular target groups.
+For each principle, practical guidelines are proposed, together with possible suggested actions addressed to particular target groups.
 An important aim in revising the guidelines was to keep them simple and practical, avoiding unnecessary prescriptions and always bearing in mind their usefulness to forest managers.
 Another aim was to support recommendations with science to the greatest extent possible.
 Thus, the document makes full use of the wealth of scientific literature that explicitly or implicitly provides evidence for recommended actions.
 Nevertheless, anecdotal evidence and field experience from experts and practitioners have also been taken into consideration.

-Table 2 finally summarizes the 11 guiding principles and the 60 related guidelines.
+Table 2 finally summarizes the 7 principles for managing natural tropical forests and 60 related guidelines.